Skip to Navigation

 While the benefits of breastfeeding are clear, there are several reasons why many women still choose to use formula.
 Lack of family and community support, and lack of public acceptance and accommodation are some of the reasons women may choose formula feeding verses breastfeeding.

-From: West Virginia EveryDay: A Statewide Plan to Improve Physical Activity and Nutrition
+West Virginia EveryDay: A Statewide Plan to Improve Physical Activity and Nutrition